TrendingTechnology/junior-AI-Generated-Flutter-Code/README.md

 ---

 junior offers multiple code generators powered by AI models (GPT 3.5 turbo and GPT4) and customized to deliver the best results for Flutter developers.
-Currently, there are:
+Currently, there are available:
 - The BLoC Generator
 - The Model Generator
 - The Flutter AI Full-Codebase